-The purpose of the Eligibility Criteria is to outline the cognitive, affective, and psychomotor skills deemed minimally necessary for admission, progression, and graduation and for the provision of safe and effective patient care.
-The Alabama Community College System endorses the Americans with Disabilities Act.
-If a student cannot demonstrate the skills and abilities delineated in the Eligibility Criteria, it is the responsibility of the student to request an appropriate accommodation through the Office of Student Disability Services/ADA.
-In accordance with College policy, when requested, reasonable accommodations may be provided for individuals with disabilities.
-The Eligibility Criteria can be found on the nursing website and in program applications.
+Students enrolled in nursing programs are required to successfully complete both academic and clinical requirements.
+The purpose of the Nursing Eligibility Criteria, found on the Nursing webpage, is to delineate the cognitive, affective, and psychomotor skills deemed minimally necessary for admission, progression, and graduation, and for the provision of safe and effective client care.
+Safety is paramount in all health programs.
+The College endorses the Americans' with Disabilities Act.
+If a student cannot meet the Eligibility Criteria it is their responsibility to request appropriate reasonable accommodations through the Student Disability Services Office.